pyhedgehog/microformat-userjs/README.md

 # microformat-userjs
 Site-specific scripts for enriching with microformats.

+## Current Status
+Writing initial bunch of user-scripts needed by alpha-user.
+Testing on Firefox+Scriptish.

 ## Idea
 There is beautiful idea for making some types of data represented on web pages accessible for automatic and semi-automatic parsing - [Microformats](http://microformats.org/).